en

 Inside Shokoso Garden

-After Nishio Castle was dismantled a garden was created utilizing some of the former castle walls.
-Shokoso Garden is located outside the Nishio City Historical Park partway between the park and Nishio Station.
+After Nishio Castle was dismantled, a garden was built utilizing some of the former castle walls.
+Shokoso Garden is located outside the Nishio City Historical Park, partway between the park and Nishio Station.

-Shokoso Garden is a Kyoto-style dry landscape garden created at the beginning of the Showa era (1926 – 1989).
+Shokoso Garden is a Kyoto-style landscape garden constructed at the beginning of the Showa era (1926 – 1989).
 An arbor is located on the hill offering views of the garden.
-Shokoso Garden has two tea houses that are rented out for various events.
+Shokoso Garden has two tea houses that are often rented out for various events.

 Shokoso Garden (尚古荘庭園)